-The occupancy rate is measured by calculating how many individuals are in each program each night during the reporting period (10/1/2020-9/30/2021) and using the program # of units.
+The occupancy rate is measured by calculating how many individuals are in each program each night during the reporting period (01/1/2020-12/31/2021) and using the program # of units.

-Service High Need Population

-New Clients in PSH with a VI-SPDAT Score Recorded in HMIS
+Service High Need Population New Clients in PSH with a VI-SPDAT Score Recorded in HMIS

 This measure indicates the percentage of households entered in a PSH program with a VI-SPDAT, VI-FSPDAT, or TAY recorded in HMIS.
 All new households entering a PSH project are required to have a VI-SPDAT or VI-FSPDAT.
 Clients who score 8 or greater are recommended for long-term assistance; this group is broken down further in the chart below to emphasize how many high-scoring clients (scoring 13 or greater) are being served by our CoC.
+These scores exclude SSVF providers.